mserobabina/Heroes_of_Pymoli/README.md

 - Also, I'd like to compare "most popular items" vs "most profitable", where /Oathbreaker, Last Hope of thye Breaking Storm/  was one of the most profitable as well as popular game at that time.
 While /Fierly Glass/ was second popular game, while on profitability list it was #3.
 - Lastly, on the list of popularity /Nirvana/ was on the fourth position, while it was second the most profitable game to be sold.

-It is obvious that a current analysis gives us not just better understanding of data given to us, but also let us look at the game market from the different prospective.
+It is obvious that a current analysis gives us not just better understanding of data given to us, but also let us look at the game market from a different prospective.